galberding/AMiRo-CI/README.md

 ## Recommended Environment Setup
 In order to test the Amiro-OS or Amiro-Apps the root needs to be provided.
-This can be achieved on two different ways, with the CLI (TODO) or with environment variables:
+This can be achieved on two different ways, with the CLI or with environment variables:

 ```bash